HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Used if-else condition to change the title of html pages!
 1. Added a base html page.
 1. Added Bootstrap css and js to that base html.
+1. Added sample code to base html.
+1. Created `blog\static`, then `blog\static\blog`, as per convention.
+1. Added sample `main.css` file in that static directory.
+1. Loaded and linked that css in base html.